bvonboyen/bvonboyen.github.io/about.md

 <a href="https://hihello.com/p/ce28b146-7cf6-446b-ad86-55354a5cf473"> <img src="/assets/img/QR_code.png" alt="Contact information" style="width:50%;border-radius:8px;margin-bottom:1.5rem;"> </a>

-If you save the contact, please leave your own contact information as a courtesy.
+If you save the contact, please leave your own contact information as a courtesy and if you want me to get in touch with you.

 ---